dclarkboucher/hdmed/README.md

 This package serves as companion code for our paper, “Methods for Mediation Analysis with High-Dimensional DNA Methylation Data: Possible Choices and Comparison.”
-To give our work proper credit, use the citation provided below:
+To give our work proper credit, please use the citation provided below:

-> Dylan Clark-Boucher, Xiang Zhou, Jiacong Du, Yongmei Liu, Belinda L
+> Clark-Boucher D, Zhou X, Du J, Liu Y, Needham BL, Smith JA, et
-> Needham, Jennifer A Smith, Bhramar Mukherjee (2023).
-Methods for
+> al. Methods for mediation analysis with high-dimensional DNA
-> Mediation Analysis with High-Dimensional DNA Methylation Data:
+> methylation data: Possible choices and comparisons.
+PLOS Genetics.
-> Possible Choices and Comparison. medRxiv 2023.02.10.23285764
+> 2023 Nov;19(11):1–26.